You may well be wondering what The Forge is all about, am I right?

 Not long after, legendary DJ Alan “Fluff” Freeman added a Saturday Night Rock Show to Radio 1’s line-up, delving deep into the BBC archives and filling the request show niche that the listeners obviously wanted.

 Unfortunately the management at Radio 1 didn’t agree.
 After Tommy and Fluff left the BBC, the Friday Rock Show limped on as the bands lost confidence in it.
-It went through another couple of presenters before it finally died.
-It never actually fully died.
-The current Rock Show is presented by Daniel P Carter.
+It went through another couple of presenters before it finally became comatose.
+It never actually fully died, though, becoming conscious several times.
+The current Rock Show is presented by Daniel P Carter (although it’s nowhere near as broad as Tommy’s show was).

 After a second rebrand as WWRS: The Forge, I’m getting the taste for it back, at least partially inspired by the chaps at Primordial Radio.